ISCDtoolbox/FaciLe/projects/warping/README.md

 usage: warping [-h] [-p] [- nit n] [-load l] [-lame lambda mu] [-yp young poisson] [-t template_file[.mesh]] -s source_file[.mesh]

 If the -t template_file[.mesh] is not provided, the code takes in input a default spherical template "sphere.mesh" (provided in the folder demo).
-Use the option [-h] to inspect the default parameters.
+Run with the option [-h] to inspect the default parameters.

 ### Authors and contributors